bmeurant/technical-docs/software-architecture/architectural-patterns/mvvm.md

     note for ViewModel "Exposes state and behavior for the View"
 ```

 1.  **View:** The user interface (UI).
-Its primary job is to declaratively bind to the properties and commands exposed by the ViewModel.
+Its primary job is to [[declarative-programming|declaratively]] bind to the properties and commands exposed by the ViewModel.
 The View is responsible for the visual structure and layout, but it contains no application logic.
 It is "dumb" by design.
 2.  **ViewModel:** The heart of the pattern.
 It acts as an abstraction of the View and a container for the View's state and logic.
 It retrieves data from the Model and **transforms** it into a format that the View can easily display (e.g., converting a `Date` object to a formatted string).
 It also exposes **Commands** (e.g., `SaveCommand`, `DeleteCommand`) that the View can bind to.
 The ViewModel has no reference to any specific UI elements, making it highly testable.
 3.  **Model:** Represents the application's non-visual business logic and data.
 It is completely independent of the UI and knows nothing about the ViewModel or the View.